Starciad/StellarDuelist/CONTRIBUTING.md

 # Conclusion

-Thank you for dedicating your time and effort to contribute to Stardust Defender.
+Thank you for dedicating your time and effort to contribute to Stellar Duelist.
 Your contributions are essential to the success of this project.
 We hope these guidelines make the collaboration process smoother and result in robust, high-quality code.

-If you have any questions or need further assistance, please do not hesitate to reach out to the Stardust Defender team or community.
+If you have any questions or need further assistance, please do not hesitate to reach out to the Stellar Duelist team or community.
 Together, we will continue to create an amazing, star-filled game!

-Let's build a bright future for Stardust Defender together.
+Let's build a bright future for Stellar Duelist together.
 Thank you for being part of this journey!